StevanoZ/go-microservice-template/README.md

 # Golang Microservices (CI/CD)
-The technologies used are Golang, PostgreSql, Kafka, Redis, GCP.
+The technologies used are Golang, PostgreSql, GCP PubSub, Redis, GCP.
 This app is now live on www.stevanoz.xyz (will be closed if the billing runs out).
 For architecture I used clean architecture (best practice for testability).
 And sharing dependencies within apps (use public Go lib [share Go lib](https://github.com/StevanoZ/dv-shared)).

 This application has 2 services:
 * **User**.
-For API spec you can visit this url https://stevanoz.xyz/api/user/doc/
+For API spec you can visit this url https://dv-user-uokzsvx2wq-et.a.run.app/api/doc/
 * **Notification**.
-For API spec you can visit this url https://stevanoz.xyz/api/notification/doc/
+For API spec you can visit this url https://dv-notification-uokzsvx2wq-et.a.run.app/api/doc/

 ## How To Run This App